amatov/DataSetTracker/README.md

   + `EBTracker.exe`) -- this is what most users want.
 - **[`media/`](media/)** -- supplementary demo videos, a screenshot, and PDFs.
 - **`OpenCVvideo/`** -- frame-by-frame image processing/segmentation
-  results (501 frames); the moving blobs look like missiles, and for some frames the display switches from raw segmented areas to computed motion tracks.
+  results; the moving blobs look like missiles, and for some frames the display switches from raw segmented areas to computed motion tracks.
 - **The `.cs` / `.unity` files** at the repository root are the reference